 We started sprucing up the RV for Christmas last week, around the same time our internet stopped working and our water pump broke.
 Good times.

-We had to order a new wi-fi booster for the RV which meant we had limited internet for a couple days while we waited for it to arrive from Amazon.
-At least with no internet I had the perfect excuse to dive into projects.
+We had to order a new wi-fi booster for the RV which meant we had limited internet for a couple of days while we waited for it to arrive from Amazon.
+At least with no internet, I had the perfect excuse to dive into projects.